NATIONAL DEFENSE EXEMPTION (NDE)

 Whales tend to swim closer to the surface during migration than during other activities.
 This diminishes their exposure to LFA, because low frequency sounds are attenuated near the ocean surface.
 These facts suggest that whales migrating in the open ocean would not be adversely affected by LFA operations.
 LFA will never be operated within 22 km of the coast and, therefore, not in the path of whales that migrate near shore.

-A: Exposure to LFA is intermittent because of the short duration of each mission and the low duty cycle of the transmissions.
-It is unlikely that many LFA missions would be scheduled in exactly the same place.
+A: Exposure to LFA sonar is intermittent because of the short duration of each mission and the low duty cycle of the transmissions.
+It is unlikely that LFA sonar would be used repeatedly in exactly the same place.
 Therefore, the potential for cumulative impact seems modest.

 The SRP analyses looked for cumulative effects during the three phases of experiments, which were approximately the same duration as a normal LFA operation.
 No evidence of cumulative effects was found.
 Nonetheless, the Navy and NMFS have agreed on monitoring protocols and have planned long-term research to investigate this issue further.